 - eCommerce: $19.98 a month

-Limited online store: Their online store module is way too simple and I’d recommend other tools if you are looking to launch an ecommerce site.
+- Limited ecommerce store: Their online store module is way too simple and I’d recommend other tools if you are looking to launch an ecommerce site.

 Why Gator can be a good alternative to Wix: To be honest, Gator feels like a limited (feature-wise) version of Wix.
 The only reason I’d pick it over Wix is that they are somehow cheaper.